-6.7 DENTAL CLINIC
+6.6 DENTAL CLINIC

 The government provides a free school dental service for its schools.
 Our school receives this service through the Dental Clinic (9721 1497) based at South Bunbury Primary School.
 A registration form and information sheet is sent home for all new admissions.
 Appointments are set up, by the dental therapist, and sent home to parents via their child.
 It is the parent's responsibility to take their child to the appointment and return them to school.
 Should you wish to change an appointment time you must do this through the dental clinic.
-Please complete a blue Absences Form at the front office before taking your child to the Dentist during school hours.
+Please sign your child out via the iPad in the front office if attending during school hours.

-6.8 CANTEEN INFORMATION
+6.7 CANTEEN INFORMATION